laravel/docs/dusk.md

 #### Creating Multiple Browsers

 Sometimes you may need multiple browsers in order to properly carry out a test.
 For example, multiple browsers may be needed to test a chat screen that interacts with websockets.
-To create multiple browsers, simply "ask" for more than one browser in the signature of the callback given to the `browse` method:
+To create multiple browsers, "ask" for more than one browser in the signature of the callback given to the `browse` method:

     $this->browse(function ($first, $second) {
         $first->loginAs(User::find(1))